 Computer Science Major (BA)

-The BA in Computer Science program supports the mission of the University by providing a flexible curriculum focusing on the advanced practices of computer science grounded in a strong liberal arts core curriculum.
+The BA program in Computer Science supports the mission of the University by providing a flexible curriculum focusing on the advanced practices of computer science grounded in a strong liberal arts core curriculum.
 Students have the flexibility to choose a wide range of elective courses, which can also allow them to pursue a variety of minors or even double majors.
 Students may obtain a concentration in Computer Engineering or Software Engineering.

 The Program Educational Objectives (PEOs) are broad statements that describe what alumni do within a few years following graduation.
 The BA in Computer Science program is committed to our alumni who, within a few years of their graduation, are expected to: